Old Kviteseid Church

-Old Kviteseid Church (Kviteseid gamle kyrkje) is a parish church of the Church of Norway in Kviteseid Municipality in Vestfold og Telemark county, Norway.
+Old Kviteseid Church (Kviteseid gamle kyrkje) is a parish church of the Church of Norway in Kviteseid Municipality in Telemark county, Norway.
 It is located about 4 km north of the village of Eidstod.
 It is one of the churches in the Kviteseid parish which is part of the Øvre Telemark prosti (deanery) in the Diocese of Agder og Telemark.
 The white, stone church was built in a long church design around the year 1260 using plans drawn up by an unknown architect.
 The church seats about 150 people.
 This is among the better preserved stone churches in Telemark.

 The Old Kviteseid Church (known then as simply Kviteseid Church) was the main church of the parish of Kviteseid for about 700 years.
 Since the parish priest of Kviteseid was also often the provost for the Øvre Telemark prosti (deanery), this church was also the main church of that large region for long periods of time.
 The church is one of two surviving churches which served as main churches of Øvre Telemark, along with the nearby Seljord Church.

 History

-The church was built over a period of years during the middle ages.
+The church was built over a period of years during the Middle Ages.
 Sources are mixed as to when the church was constructed, but it was likely built between the years 1150 and 1260.
 Dendrochronological dating of the beams in the roof date to around the year 1260, but construction of the stone building must have started many years earlier.
 The church is built in a Romanesque style and was dedicated to St. Olav.
 The stone church has a rectangular nave and a rectangular, narrower chancel with an semi-circular apse on the end.
 The church was built near the north end of the lake Kviteseidvatnet because centuries ago, the waterways were the main transportation routes throughout the municipality, so this was a prime location.

 At some point, the western wall of the church was replaced and a window was installed instead of a door, making a door on the south side of the church the main entrance.
 During the 18th century, a new porch was built at the south door.
 The choir originally had open rafters, but received a flat ceiling in 1713–1714.
 Rosemåling was painted by Thomas Blix on the interior walls during this time too.
 A new altarpiece was installed in 1732.

 In 1814, this church served as an election church (valgkirke).
 Together with more than 300 other parish churches across Norway, it was a polling station for elections to the 1814 Norwegian Constituent Assembly which wrote the Constitution of Norway.
 This was Norway's first national elections.
 Each church parish was a constituency that elected people called "electors" who later met together in each county to elect the representatives for the assembly that was to meet in Eidsvoll later that year.